Shreya Hooda

-Shreya Hooda (born 25 May 1999) is an Indian professional footballer who plays as a goalkeeper for Odisha in the Indian Women's League and the India women's national football team.
-She is a member of the Indian squad at the 2022 Asian Games, that went on to compete in Hangzhou, the People's Republic of China, in September 2023.
+Shreya Hooda (25 May 1999) is an Indian professional footballer from Haryana.
+She plays as a goalkeeper for the Indian Women's League club Gokulam Kerala and the India women's national football team.
+She was part of the Indian squad at the 2022 Asian Games.

 Early life

-Shreya Hooda was born on 25 May 1999 in Sonipat, Haryana.
+She was born in Sonipat, Haryana.
 At the young age of 13, she began playing football and played for India in the Under-14 and Under-16 tournaments as a goalkeeper.

 Domestic career

 Starting with the Haryana State team, Shreya represented Gokulam Kerala FC, Football Club Kolhapur City, PIFA Sports (Colaba) FC, Himachal Pradesh FA (Women's) Club, Himachal Pradesh Santosh Trophy team 2017 and Hans Capital Football Club in domestic tournaments.
 She represented the winning Haryana team at the Khelo India games.
 She also won the Indian Women's League with Gokulam Kerala FC.
 She was part of the Gokulam Kerala team that played in the AFC Women's Club Championship.